-- 1.2 Following is the brief description of the documents referred above: - Tax Invoice: All registered persons other than the supplier of exempted goods or service or both and composition dealer shall issue tax invoice for making taxable supply of goods or services or both including zero rated supplies.
-Tax invoice should contain various particulars as specified in rule 46 and rule 54 of CGST Rules. - Bill of Supply: A registered person supplying exempted goods or services or both or paying tax under composition scheme shall, instead of a tax invoice, issue a bill of supply.
+1.1 Brief description of the documents

+- Tax Invoice: All registered persons other than the supplier of exempted goods or services or both and composition dealer shall issue tax invoice for making taxable supply of goods or services or both including zero rated supplies.
+Tax invoice should contain various particulars as specified in rule 46 and rule 54. - Bill of Supply: A registered person supplying exempted goods or services or both or paying tax under composition scheme shall, instead of a tax invoice, issue a bill of supply.
 There is no specified format for Bill of supply.
-Bill of supply should contain various particulars as specified in rule 49 of CGST Rules. - Invoice cum Bill of Supply: A registered person making supply of goods or services or both to an unregistered person which consist of both taxable and exempted supply, may issue only one document i.e. invoice cum bill of supply for both taxable and exempted supply as specified in rule 46A of CGST Rules. - Receipt Voucher: A registered person shall, on receipt of advance payment with respect to any supply of goods or services or both, shall issue a receipt voucher.
-The receipt voucher should contain various particulars as specified in rule 50 of CGST Rules. - Refund Voucher: A registered person, on receipt of advance payment with respect to any supply of goods or services or both shall issue a receipt voucher, but subsequently if no supply is made and no tax invoice is issued in pursuance thereof, the said registered person may issue to the person who had made the payment, a refund voucher against such payment.
-Refund voucher should contain the particulars as specified in rule 51 of CGST Rules. - Payment Voucher: A registered person who is liable to pay tax under reverse charge shall issue a payment voucher at the time of making payment to the supplier.
-Payment voucher should contain the particulars as specified in rule 52 of CGST Rules. - Debit Note: Every registered person shall issue debit note where the taxable value or tax charged in respect of supply is more than the taxable value or tax payable mentioned in the tax invoice.
-Debit note should contain the particulars as specified in rule 53 of CGST Rules.
+Bill of supply should contain the particulars as specified in rule 49. - Invoice cum Bill of Supply: A registered person making supply of goods or services or both to an unregistered person which consist of both taxable and exempted supply, may issue only one document i.e. invoice cum bill of supply for both taxable and exempted supply as specified in rule 46A. - Receipt Voucher: A registered person shall, on receipt of advance payment with respect to any supply of goods or services or both, shall issue a receipt voucher.
+The receipt voucher should contain various particulars as specified in rule 50. - Refund Voucher: A registered person, on receipt of advance payment with respect to any supply of goods or services or both shall issue a receipt voucher, but subsequently if no supply is made and no tax invoice is issued in pursuance thereof, the said registered person may issue to the person who had made the payment, a refund voucher against such payment.
+Refund voucher should contain the particulars as specified in rule 51. - Payment Voucher: A registered person who is liable to pay tax under reverse charge shall issue a payment voucher at the time of making payment to the supplier.
+Payment voucher should contain the particulars as specified in rule 52.

-- Credit Note: Every registered person may issue credit note to the recipient, where the taxable value or tax charged in the tax invoice is found to exceed the taxable value or tax payable in respect of any supply, or where the goods are returned or where goods or services or both are found to be deficient.
-The credit note should contain the particulars as specified in rule 53 of CGST Rules. - Delivery Chillan: In case there is movement of goods for the following reasons, and no tax invoice/debit note/credit note/bill of supply is being issued then delivery challah can be issued for such situations: - supply of liquid gas where the quantity at the time of removal from the place of business of the supplier is not known, - transportation of goods for job work, - transportation of goods for reasons other than by way of supply, - transportation of goods in a semi-knocked down or completely knocked down condition in batches or lots or - such other supplies as may be notified by the Board,
+- Debit Note: Every registered person shall issue debit note where the taxable value or tax charged in respect of supply is more than the taxable value or tax payable mentioned in the tax invoice.
+Debit note should contain the particulars as specified in rule 53. - Credit Note: Every registered person may issue credit note to the recipient, where the taxable value or tax charged in the tax invoice is found to exceed the taxable value or tax payable in respect of any supply or where the goods are returned or where goods or services or both are found to be deficient.
+The credit note should contain the particulars as specified in rule 53. - Self Invoice: Section 31(3)(f) states that every registered person shall in respect of inward supplies which are covered under reverse charge mechanism under sub-section (3) or (4) to section 9 from an unregistered person, then such recipient shall raise a 'Self Invoice'.
+The self-invoice should contain the particulars as specified in rule 46. - Delivery Challan: In case there is movement of goods for the following reasons and no tax invoice/debit note/credit note/bill of supply is being issued then delivery challan can be issued for such situations: - supply of liquid gas where the quantity at the time of removal from the place of business of the supplier is not known; - transportation of goods for job work; - transportation of goods for reasons other than by way of supply; - transportation of goods in a semi-knocked down or completely knocked down condition or in batches or lots; or - such other supplies as may be notified by the Board.

-Delivery challah should contain the particulars as specified in rule 55 of CGST Rules.
+Delivery challan should contain the particulars as specified in rule 55 of CGST Rules.